 With little fanfare it was just announced that the Watts Bar II reactor in Tennessee is going to be $2 billion over budget and at least 3 years late.
+Actually Watts Bar 2 reactor is over 30 years late making it the most delayed reactor under construction in the world.
 This follows the long and reliable pattern of delays and blown budgets for reactor construction projects, especially in the US.
-Also now all the 3rd generation reactors being built in western Europe (Finland and France) are seriously late and cost overrun. [i have been corrected by my outlaw co-dad JanH, this reactors is three years later than it’s most recent completion estimate of 2012, actually this reactor was started in the 1970s and is by all rights over 25 years late in completion.]
+Also now all the 3rd generation reactors being built in western Europe (Finland and France) are seriously late and cost overrun.

 We have been assured by senior TVA senior management that when the project is completed the power will be cost effective.
 Nuclear power is the most expensive form of power in widespread use today.
 It wont be cost effective and they know it.